 What Happens After the Surgery?

-The mother is expected to not do any stressful activity and take rest for some time, after the surgery.
-The response of the baby is monitored by the mark, and it is observed that most women undergo preterm contractions after appendectomy during pregnancy.
+The mother is expected not to do any stressful activities and rest for some time after the surgery.
+The mark monitors the baby’s response, and it is observed that most women undergo preterm contractions after appendectomy during pregnancy.
 However, this does not usually result in preterm labour.

-Appendix pain during pregnancy is a threat to the health of the mother and the baby, so it must be treated with utmost care.
+The relationship between appendicitis and pregnant women is unusual, but it can still occur.
 The condition can have dire consequences if left untreated, so it is better to get an expert opinion if you even have a slight doubt regarding the symptoms.